elastic/chatgpt-log-analysis/README.md

 ### Troubleshooting

 If the `/message` endpoint returns an error message saying "Configuration is missing.
-Please provide the OpenAI API key and Elasticsearch details.", make sure you have properly configured the Elasticsearch and OpenAI clients using the `/config` endpoint.
+Please provide the OpenAI API key and Elasticsearch details.", make sure you have properly configured the Elasticsearch and OpenAI clients using the `/config` endpoint or populating the config using the "Save Config" button on the front end as a first step.

 ### Further Development